 - English makes many cameo appearances in places where it is not actually understood.
 People worldwide wear T-shirts that bear English messages, some of which make sense.
 A dinosaur-skeleton keychain from Japan that I used for years had the message “Joyful Stegosaurus Happy Bone”, which looks like English.
 Advertisers throughout Europe often use English or English-esque taglines to give an international or youthful flare.
 Public buses in Thessaloniki announce all their stops: “επόμενη στάση [stop name], next stop [stop name]”, as though (a) no foreigners would cotton on that “epómeni stási” is Greek for “next stop” by the third time they heard it, and (b) all foreigners would understand “next stop”.
 Products everywhere feature switches labeled “on/off”, but mastering the on/off switch is a far cry from mastering English – and even this text is being replaced by a universal icon.
 In places far and wide, English words often float through the air like soap bubbles shimmering in the breeze.

 Until this study, third-language translations have gone almost entirely unexamined, with viable translations of formal texts from a few elite languages to English serving as a synecdoche for all other cases.
-Although anybody reading this article obviously has a sophisticated knowledge of the language, only 5% of people speak English as a native language, and perhaps 10% more know it as a second language to some degree (anywhere on the spectrum from knowing to get off the bus when they hear “next stop”, to conducting research in nuclear physics).
+Although anybody reading this article obviously has a sophisticated knowledge of the language, only 15% of people speak English somewhere on the spectrum from knowing to get off the bus when they hear “next stop”, to conducting research in nuclear physics.
 For 85% of the world, English rests as far from their daily experience as deep-sea fishing probably does from yours, though access to dependable translation of the large chunk of global knowledge that is housed in English would benefit speakers of any other language.